babel/podcast.babeljs.io/episodes/nicolo.md

 [12:49] **Henry**: Maybe we can talk about that too.
 Since it's been three years, the things that you do in Babel are different than when you started.
 And the things that you even think about, what do you care about, how has that changed?

 [13:00] **Nicolò**: Yeah.
-Like when I started, I felt like a part of the team, but not really felt like I needed like to manage somehow the team.
+Like when I started, I felt like a part of the team, but not really felt like I needed to manage somehow the team.
 Well now I like to make sure that everyone working on Babel is doing well.
-Like I sometimes just write to other people in the team, checking like how they are, like just have random chats with the other.
+Like I sometimes just write to other people in the team, checking how they are, just have random chats with the other.

 [13:21] **Nicolò**: I mean, I think I started feeling like doing this one year ago.
 I think it was more than one year ago that I started proposing team members and started reaching out to people outside of the team.

 [13:32] **Henry**: Do you know what made that change?
 What clicked to make you think like, Oh, there are these other things I can spend my time on that aren't just like fixing bugs and stuff.

 [13:42] **Nicolò**: I think that it's because like the team was changing.
 Like when I first started working with y'all, there were like a lot of people now doing something else.
 Like Logan, Sven, also Daniel.
 And at some point I felt like I was one of the people that have been in the team for most time of the remaining people.
-And I guess that at that point is when I started caring for the team as like a set of people and not just like some people that have like their own things and not just like people I work with for the project.
+And I guess that at that point is when I started caring for the team as a set of people and not just like some people that have their own things and not just like people I work with for the project.

 [14:22] **Henry**: Yeah.
 It might actually be a function of people coming.
 And you feel that way everywhere.
 Like you go to a company, open source.
 You're like, you thought you were the new person.
 And then now you're like, wait, I'm one of the last people. and then almost like, kind of, it is sort of like a forcing thing where you realize like, Oh, maybe I can step up and do these things.
 Not that like you necessarily wanted to, but you kind of eventually felt like, Oh, this is a good idea, right?
 That's awesome.